stevenchadburrow/AcolyteHandPICd32/Testing/README.md

 Tetris<br>
 Micro Mages<br>
 Donkey Kong<br>
-Mario Bros
+Mario Bros<br>
-Ballon Fight
+Ballon Fight<br>
-Ice Climber
+Ice Climber<br>
-Excitebike - the far background scrolling isn't on the right scanline Paperboy
+Excitebike - the far background scrolling isn't on the right scanline<br>
+Paperboy<br>
-Gradius - some enemy sprites are from incorrect table?
+Gradius - some enemy sprites are from incorrect table<br>
-Contra
+Contra<br>
-1943: Battle for Midway
+1943: Battle for Midway<br>
-Duck Tales - HUD displays from wrong table, vertical scrolling doesn't work well Castlevania
+Duck Tales - HUD displays from wrong table, vertical scrolling doesn't work well<br>
+Castlevania<br>
-Castlevania 2
+Castlevania 2<br>
-Legend of Zelda - vertical scrolling is shifted by some scanlines Zelda 2
+Legend of Zelda - vertical scrolling is shifted by some scanlines<br>
-Metroid
+Zelda 2<br>
+Metroid<br>
-Ninja Gaiden - some cutscene tiles are wrong
+Ninja Gaiden - some cutscene tiles are wrong<br>
-Bionic Commando
+Bionic Commando<br>
-Dragon Warrior 3
+Dragon Warrior 3<br>
-Final Fantasy
+Final Fantasy<br>

 Some games that do not work well:

-Rad Racer - scanlines are all over the place
+Rad Racer - scanlines are all over the place<br>
-Nuts and Milk - background is missing most of the time Dragon Warrior 2 - locks up between intro screens
+Nuts and Milk - background is missing most of the time<br>
+Dragon Warrior 2 - locks up between intro screens<br>

 The journey has been documented on the 6502.org Forum, here: http://forum.6502.org/viewtopic.php?f=1&t=8236